flowersteam/adtool/README.md

 ### Visualization
 The tool provides a web interface to visualize the progression of the exploration.
-To start the web interface, run the following command:
+To start the web interface, run the following commands:
 ```bash
 pip install .[visu]
 cd examples/visu